tulasidamarla/html/README.md

     <img src="abc.jpg">

-Note: img is also an empty tag, because you don't need any text to be displayed.
+Note: img is also an empty tag, because you don't need any text to be displayed. you can resize the image by specifying height and width attributes.